 The Mental Health First Aid Canada program aims to improve mental health literacy and provide the skills and knowledge to help people better manage potential or developing mental health problems in themselves, a family member, a friend, or a colleague.

 The program does not teach people how to be therapists.
 It does teach people how to:

 The following mental health problems are covered: Mood disorders, Anxiety disorders, Psychosis and Substance Use Disorder

-The following mental health crisis situations are covered: Suicidal behaviour, Overdoses, Panic Attacks, Reactions to traumatic events, psychotic episodes.
+The following mental health crises are covered: Suicidal behaviour, Overdoses, Panic Attacks, Reactions to traumatic events, and psychotic episodes.

 Mental Health Works is a national social enterprise of the Canadian Mental Health Association.
 We provide capacity-building workshops and presentations that are person-centred, evidence-based, and solution focused.
 We’ll help you build mental health awareness, teach you how to respond to challenging situations, and collaborate with you to create a healthier, safer workplace.
 There are one-hour, half-day, and full-day workshops available to suit a myriad of needs.
 Click HERE to go to our national program website.
 Courses are scheduled on an as-needed basis.
 Cost varies.

 Peer Support Leader Training – Learn how to lead a safe and honest conversation and build support in your community.
 Peer support groups are led by people who share the same issue or experience.
 The leaders are regular people whose only qualification is personal or “lived” experience.